txtincorporated/Nathan_P_Keene/README.md

 --As a hiring manager or other potential partner I want to see a full gamut of Nathan's coding experience and knowledge demonstrated in the projects exhibited.

 --As an aspiring employee or partner with a comparatively limited track record, I want to demonstrate as many coding skills as possible passively through the site at hand.

+--As a designer I want my portfolio to be media rich in a way that reflects a bit of my personality and pursuits as well as my skills.

+--As a user I want to be diverted a bit with some well-presented media.